dribdat/dribdat/USAGE.md

 # USAGE

-This document explains the basic functions of `} dribdat {`, an open source platform for data-driven team collaboration, such as *Hackathons*.
+This document explains the basic functions of `} dribdat {`, an open source platform for data-driven team collaboration (such as *[Hackathons](https://hackathon.guide/)*).
 It is a FAQ covering the basic usage of the application.
 For more background see [ABOUT](ABOUT.md), and for technical details visit the [README](README.md).

 We are also working on a new interactive manual at https://github.com/hackathons-ftw/handbook

 ## How does this work?

-Dribdat works as a website and project board for running exciting, productive events, and allows organizers and participants to collect their project details in one place, displaying the challenges and projects in Web dashboards, and plugging in community tools such as [Discourse](https://www.discourse.org/), [Slack](http://slack.com), or [Let's Chat](http://sdelements.github.io/lets-chat/) - or using the [remote API](#api) for additional interfaces such as [chatbots](https://github.com/schoolofdata-ch/dridbot) to enhance the hackathon.
+**dribdat** works as a website and project board for running exciting, productive events, and allows organizers and participants to collect their project details in one place, displaying the challenges and projects in Web dashboards, and plugging in community tools such as [Discourse](https://www.discourse.org/), [Slack](http://slack.com), or [Let's Chat](http://sdelements.github.io/lets-chat/) - or using the [remote API](#api) for additional interfaces such as [chatbots](https://github.com/schoolofdata-ch/dridbot) to enhance the hackathon.

 ## What does it look like?